zsaralin/deflate-inflate/README.md

 "inflate" an image by expanding the edges out one pixel at a time, stopping each edge when there is a nonzero image gradient somewhere along its length
 - Requires starting dimensions (ex: "deflated" dimensions of the image)

+Below is an image demonstrating the deflate method, drawing a blue border along the "deflated" region.
 ![Pink Square](square_pink_border.JPG?raw=true "Square Pink")